kconnour/mars_time/docs_source/rst/api-reference.rst

 Data types
 ----------
-:code:`MarsTime` is the primary data type of this library and represents a year and sol on Mars. :code:`MarsTimeDelta` can be used in conjunction with :code:`MarsTime` to create new instances of :code:`MarsTime`.
+:code:`MarsTime` is the primary data type of this package and represents a year and sol on Mars. :code:`MarsTimeDelta` can be used in conjunction with :code:`MarsTime` to create new instances of :code:`MarsTime`.
+These may be useful on their own, but as with the datetime module these are probably most beneficial for attribute extraction.

 .. autosummary::
    :toctree: generated/